 The wiring was completely redone; the transmission rebuilt and suspension upgraded.
 The engine was completely disassembled, cleaned, updated and rebuilt.
 Even the seats received a special touch, with “Kathleen” and “Annie” embroidered in a classic VW font over new leather.

-And to tie the car to the modern era, the car’s toolkit and jack was painted in deep sea teal metallic, the color of the 2018 Beetle Coast edition.
+And to tie the car to the modern era, the car’s toolkit and jack were painted in deep-sea teal metallic, the colour of the 2018 Beetle Coast edition.

 Steffen Reiche, CEO of Volkswagen of Mexico said: